Self-Care Routine Activities

+Mindfulness is the process of bringing your attention to what is happening in the present moment in a non-judgmental way.
 Because the past can’t be changed and the future can’t be predicted, your life is really only what you are experiencing in the here and now.

 However, if your thoughts are stuck time traveling between what was and what could be, then you are missing out on what is — and are not living life to the fullest.

 Moreover, if you judge, worry, and stress about what your life looks like in the present moment, you become susceptible to negative self-talk which is detrimental to your physical and emotional well-being.

 What’s most fascinating about this particular element of health and wellness?
 It’s, as Harvard Business Review reported, that mindfulness can literally change your brain:

 Mindfulness should no longer be considered a “nice-to-have”.
 It’s a “must-have”: a way to keep our brains healthy, to support self-regulation and effective decision-making capabilities, and to protect ourselves from toxic stress.

 It can be integrated into one’s religious or spiritual life, or practiced as a form of secular mental training.

 As mentioned earlier, a house is nothing but a collection of bricks and mortar if it isn’t thoughtfully designed in a way that makes the inhabitants feel at home.

 Likewise, in the absence of a purpose life may feel generic and mundane.
 Determining a purpose gives you a sense of clarity, and helps you focus on what matters most.

 When you know what you want to do, how you’re going to do it, and why you’re doing it, you’ll feel a greater sense of control over your life.